SamuelWhitton/natural-daina/README.md

 }
 ```

-When an instance method is marked with **---**, it is considered minimally visible and can only be accessed by other instance methods or constructors within the same object.
-An instance method can always be accessed by other instance methods or constructors within the same object. **---** is equivalent to 'private' in some other languages.
-The following example shows a minimally visible instance method called **cabbage**.
+When an instance method is marked with **---**, it is considered minimally visible and can only be accessed by other instance methods or constructors within the same object and class.
+An instance method can always be accessed by other instance methods or constructors within the same object and class. **---** is equivalent to 'private' in some other languages.
+The following example shows a minimally visible instance method called **cabbage** within the class **Ni**.
 ```
 [Ni] {
     --- cabbage *{}